 The Bing Overseas Studies Program (BOSP) offers the opportunity to study away while remaining enrolled at Stanford and is considered an integral part of the Stanford curriculum.

-Short-term faculty-led programs are exciting and rewarding ways to study away through BOSP.
+Global seminars are exciting and rewarding ways to study away through BOSP.
 Taught and led by Stanford faculty, these 2-4 week programs, traditionally offered in the summer, are specifically designed to integrate course content and program location.
 Short-term locations and topics change annually, allowing BOSP to offer students a wealth of new study away opportunities each year.

 Non-Stanford Study Abroad Opportunities refer to all short-term or year-long academic programs offered overseas by other U.S. higher education institutions, third-party providers or through direct enrollment in overseas institutions.